edkluivert/Knote/README.md

 ### Features

 - Adding an image to note
-- Using google text to speech for quick note taking
+- Using google text to speech for quick note reading
 - Recording voice notes
 - Adding web links
 - Using OCR for quick note taking